 USE OF LSB BIT.
-The FORMAC Plus provides two ways of organizing the bytes within long words in memory: When the LSB bit in MDREG2 is set (high), the least significant byte in a long word is transmitted/received first.
+In the nontag mode, the FORMAC Plus provides two ways of organizing the bytes within long words in memory: When the LSB bit in MDREG2 is set (high), the least significant byte in a long word is transmitted/received first.
 When LSB is low, the most significant byte of a long word is transmitted/received first.
 The order of bits in a byte is not changed.
 The state of the LSB bit does not affect the byte ordering of the pointer/descriptor/status words.